| ...the person that had took a bull by the

 - quoted in Abroad with Mark Twain and Eugene Field, Fisher

-of the billiard table--which he fits as snugly as does a finger in a glove
+of the billiard table -- which he fits as snugly as does a finger in a

-and then he watches the game (and obstructs it) by the hour, and spoils
+glove and then he watches the game (and obstructs it) by the hour, and

-many a shot by putting out his paw and changing the direction of a passing
+spoils many a shot by putting out his paw and changing the direction of

 The cat sat down.
 Still looking at us in that disconcerting